Author: Joni Scott

 Sisters as Rivals

-I love the fictional sisters of Little Women and how they mostly got along just fine for four sisters with different temperaments.
-There are hints at jealousy and competitiveness but nothing too savage happens. maybe because it is fiction.
+I love the fictional sisters of Little Women and how they mostly got along just fine for four girls with different temperaments.
+There are hints at jealousy and competitiveness but nothing too savage happens, maybe because it is fiction.
 But not all sisters have happy relationships.
 No one can be more annoying than a little sister trying to take the limelight or steal your boyfriend.
 Jealousy is a big issue that often ignites a lifetime of rivalry.

-Movie Star rival sisters
+Movie Star sisters as rivals

 In the case of movie star sisters, Joan Fontaine and Olivia de Havilland, the enmity was fierce.
 They competed at star level and never softened their fierce jealousy of each other.